LCPs of Subspace Codes: Abstract

 \section{Abstract}

 A subspace code is a nonempty collection of subspaces of the vector space $\mathbb{F}_q^{n}$.
 A pair of linear codes is called a linear complementary pair (in short LCP) of codes if their intersection is trivial and the sum of their dimensions equals the dimension of the ambient space.
-Equivalently, the two codes form an LCP if the direct sum of these two codes is equal to the entire space.
 In this paper, we introduce the concept of LCPs of subspace codes.
 We first provide a characterization of subspace codes that form an LCP.
 Furthermore, we present a sufficient condition for the existence of an LCP of subspace codes based on a complement function on a subspace code.
 In addition, we give several constructions of LCPs for subspace codes using various techniques and provide an application to insertion error correction.

 \textbf{Keywords:} Subspace codes, LCP codes, Complement function on a subspace codes, Linear codes.

 \textbf{2020 AMS Classification Code: 12E20, 94B05, 94B60}